scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 ```

 * `assetID` is the assetID of the newly created NFT asset.
-* `payload` is an arbitrary CB58 encoded payload of up to 1024 bytes.
+* `payload` is an arbitrary payload of up to 1024 bytes.
+Its encoding format is specified by the `encoding` argument.
 * `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 * `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 * `username` is the user that pays the transaction fee. `username` must hold keys giving it permission to mint more of this asset.
 That is, it must control at least *threshold* keys for one of the minter sets.
 * `txID` is this transaction's ID.
 * `changeAddr` in the result is the address where any change was sent.
+* `encoding` is the encoding format to use for the payload argument.
+Can be either "cb58" or "hex".
+Defaults to "cb58".

 #### Example Call